Hasuzawa/Homepage/README.md

   ### Languages
   -  English<br />
      I am bilingual in English and Chinese.
+I completed most of my education in English.
   -  Japanese<br />
      I live and work in Japan right now and has passed the highest level of the most recognised Japanese exam JLPT.
   -  German<br />
      I can understand daily life German and can read German news and publications.
   -  Chinese<br />
-     In addition to Mandarin, I can speak two more dialects.
+     I am a native speaker of Chinese.
 </details>

 ## Contact